 The Best Foods for Brain Health

 We don’t often think about eating for brain health.
 But are we missing a trick?
-We have a look at some foods that studies have found to help improve functioning of this important organ.
+We have a look at some foods that studies have found to help improve the functioning of this important organ.

 We often take brain health for granted when we’re younger.
 But older, wiser heads will tell you to stop messing around and get some sudoku into your life.